Afghanistan–Bangladesh relations: Islamic Emirate of Afghanistan (2021–present)

+In 2025, the first major cooperation between Bangladesh and Afghanistan occurred after the return of Taliban rule.
+A group of delegations visited Bangladesh and agreed to sign a deal to import pharmaceuticals from Bangladesh to Afghanistan.

 Economic relations

 Bangladeshi jute, ceramics and pharmaceutical products have good demands in the Afghan market.
 Afghanistan has expressed interest in recruiting manpower from Bangladesh for its reconstruction efforts.
 In order to expand bilateral trade, Afghanistan has proposed creating a direct business link with Bangladesh.